Last updated October 15, 2020

 We also see a new trend when it comes to jurisdictions: individual clients are moving many assets to the “new frontier” of Asia for the reasons we mentioned above.

 Another trend that we are seeing is that clients are moving funds between precious metals and cryptocurrencies.
-As Claudio mentions, we are stepping towards decentralisation and, in this regard, there are similarities between cryptos and gold, as both assets are de facto global decentralized currencies.
+As Claudio mentions, we are stepping towards decentralization and, in this regard, there are similarities between cryptos and gold, as both assets are de facto global decentralized currencies.

 This is why clients move funds between the two assets.
 They are either taking profits from Bitcoin (for example) and reinvesting them in physical metals, or they are liquidating their metals holdings in order to invest the proceeds in cryptos.

 Another trend that we see is that clients are willing to take loans against their physical holdings in order to make other investments.
-The difference in this trend is that the loans do not come from banks (so the clients’ holdings will not be deposited under the lending bank assets), but from reputable private lenders.
+The difference in this trend is that the loans do not come from banks (so the clients’ holdings will not be deposited under the lending bank assets) but from reputable private lenders.